 Leave in connection with pregnancy, after childbirth and in connection with adoption

 Parents may begin their parental leave up to one month before the estimated date of birth of a child.
 They are always entitled to take parental leave in a single, continuous period; in other respects, the employer and employee can reach agreement on the arrangements for parental leave.
 The leave may not, however, be taken in shorter periods than two weeks at a time.
-The law provides for the mother to be on leave for the first two weeks following childbirth.
-This period is considered part of the mother’s own specific three-month entitlement.
+The law requires the mother to be on leave for the first two weeks following childbirth.

 Parents in the labour market must apply for payments six weeks before the expected date of birth.
 Parents in full-time study or not active in the labour market must apply for a childbirth grant three weeks before the expected date of birth.